ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 *  Examine the Report file that was displayed in NotePad.

-*  Open the database in RM and review the changes.
+*  Open the database in RM and review the results.

 --- OR ---